johnrandazzo/surv_nflrb/README.md

 I believe this to be a valuable lesson in data science: scraping the internet for data, with **precision.** If we can accomplish this, we should get wasted together, because we will be more or less teaching ourselves how to do this, and this is certainly a marketable skill in the world of data science.
 It will not be easy, but this is the true challenge of the project.
 Survival analysis is incredibly easy in comparison.

 After the data collection process, we will load the dataset into R to perform analysis, primarily employing the survival library.
 We will create Kaplan Meier estimates and build a Cox Proportional Hazards model using our dataset.
 The Cox PH model is unintelligible to a layman in survival analysis but we can present hazard ratios (the output parameters of the model) visually to really wow our readers.
 We will become very, very familiar with plotting in R and building other visual aids.
 As time permits, we may build predictive models, or run other analyses which pique our curiousity.

+Here is an early version of our abstract, which is also subject to change:

+##Abstract

+This project focuses on using basic survival analysis techniques to determine factors influencing career length of NFL running backs, employing Kaplan-Meier esimates and Cox Proportional Hazards modeling procedures with the aid of RStudio and its [survival](https://github.com/cran/survival) library.
+We present our results in a visually appealing and easily comprehensible manner through the use of (some library in R...
+IDK yet).
+Additionally, we also discuss our methods for collecting our data and averting the tedium of manual data entry from the internet by using Python.

 Thanks for reading!!!! (-: